shellkraft/eJPT-Notes/eJPT Notes/WAPT/SQLMap.md

 3. Now that we've logged in as an authenticated user, we can access the SQL database from a basic search prompt.
 In our case, the `bWAPP` web-page for testing SQLI has a search prompt.

-4. We'll use the search prompt to search for something and record the format in which the GET request for our prompt was sent.
+4. We'll use the search prompt to search for something and record the format in which the GET request for our prompt was sent using Burp.
+We can also find it in the URL.

+GET /==sqli_1.php?title=joe&action=search== HTTP/1.1

-5. To use SQLMap we can use the following command.
+6. To use SQLMap we can use the following command.
 ```
 sqlmap -u "http://<target-ip>/"
 ```